-At Scrutton Bland we see this within our tax teams and financial planning teams on a regular basis where individuals don't seek advice, particularly for clients who have income that is unpredictable, often a family business owner where thoughts about personal income, both now and in the future, is the last thing on a long list of priorities.
+At Scrutton Bland we see this within our tax team on a regular basis where individuals don’t seek advice, particularly for clients who have income that is unpredictable, often a family business owner where thoughts about personal income, both now and in the future, is the last thing on a long list of priorities.

 It will come as no surprise that many people have been saving more over the past eighteen months.
 The Office for National Statistics has said that savings levels for British households rose to the second highest level on record at the beginning of this year, as people had fewer opportunities to spend.

 Many savers have been caught out by the additional tax they have had to pay if they saved more than the Pensions Annual Allowance of £40,000 into their pension pot.
 Higher earners are especially vulnerable to this, as the £40,000 allowance becomes tapered if you earn more than £240,000 and can reduce to just £4,000 for the highest paid people, particularly relevant to those with variable incomes as set out above.

 Exceeding the lifetime allowance

 Added to this, the Lifetime Allowance (the amount that can be saved over a lifetime without incurring large tax penalties) remains at £1,073,100 – and will stay at this until April 2026.
 This figure sounds a great deal in isolation, but spread it out as an annual saving amount over many years, and it is less impressive.
 For example: putting in £10,000 for 40 years will take you over the Lifetime Allowance threshold, assuming a modest growth of 4% for your pension pot – a primary reason why individual taxpayers should think about this at an early age.